Dizzydz99/ECEM202A_project/docs/proposal.md

 ## 3. Novelty & Rationale

 In this undertaking, I introduced a machine learning approach aimed at estimating inclination angles by utilizing accelerometers, magnetometers, and a limited set of gyroscope data.
 It has been demonstrated that accelerometers and magnetometers possess the capability to reconstruct gyroscope information, and a small set of gyroscope samples contributes to the overall robustness of the emulation process.
 When compared to model-based techniques, machine learning exhibits enhanced accuracy and resilience to noise.
+Similar works have done in other areas, such as computer vision, using key frames to recontruct higher resolution pictures give low resolution input.

 ## 4. Potential Impact

-If the project is successful, what difference will it make, both technically and broadly?
+For practical situations, this project offers a sulution to achive highly-accurate inclination estimation with low power consumption due to limited gyro's samples.
+It can be used in motion sensing, robotics, virtual reality and wearale devices and extend the life of IoT devices.

 ## 5. Challenges

-What are the challenges and risks?
+Data collection is really important in this project.
+There is no suitable dataset online to train the machine learning model to reconstruct gyroscopes.
+I need to collect the data using Arduino Nano 33 Sense Rev2.
+The data collected will be noisy and suffer from drift and the environment, which means calibration is required and the quality of the calibration directly inference the traning result.
+Another challenge is the machine learning model design and the computation time is cruicial in a real-time system for inclination estimation.

 ## 6. Requirements for Success

-What skills and resources are necessary to perform the project?
+In order to perform the project, a reliable data set is required for the training phase due to there is no suitable public data set online.
+I have to collect the data using Arduino Nano 33 Sense Rev2.

 ## 7. Metrics of Success